babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 export default environment;
 ```

-In Relay, it's common practice to append "client:" to the ID of any client-side fields, as you’ll notice we’ve done in the example here above.
+In Relay, it's common practice to append "`client:`" to the type of any client-side fields as an ID, as you’ll notice we’ve done in the example here above.
 Then, we created a new  record of type `Settings`, and set the initial `isDrawerOpen` value to `true`.

-`environment.retain` is to prevent Relay from garbage collecting our local record.
+`environment.retain` is there to prevent Relay from garbage collecting our local record.
 Lastly, we attach the `Settings` record that we've created, onto the root `Query` record.

 ### Creating a reusable Component

 To update the global state, we're going to make use of a `button`.
 We want the label of this button to correspond with the current state.

 > I debated whether this should be a query or a fragment, but in the end I decided to leave it as a fragment,
-> to demonstrate how it can work in tandem with a server query.
+> in order to demonstrate how it can work in tandem with a server query.

 Let's make a reusable component, with a fragment of its own.